 Significant obstacles remain before widespread autonomous flight:

-- Edge cases: Handling situations not seen in training
+- Edge cases — Handling situations not seen in training

-- Cybersecurity: Protecting autonomous systems from attack
+- Cybersecurity — Protecting autonomous systems from attack

-- Weather operations: Autonomous flight in challenging conditions
+- Weather operations — Autonomous flight in challenging conditions

-- Public acceptance: Convincing passengers to fly without pilots
+- Public acceptance — Convincing passengers to fly without pilots

-- Infrastructure: Ground systems supporting autonomous operations
+- Infrastructure — Ground systems supporting autonomous operations

 Autonomous aircraft are transitioning from research projects to operational reality.
 AI perception, decision-making, and control systems are achieving capabilities that enable flight without human pilots aboard.
 Cargo operations will lead the way, followed by urban air mobility and eventually commercial passenger service.
-The transformation won’t happen overnight, but the trajectory is clear: artificial intelligence is learning to fly.